 What's new in System Center DPM

-Before starting, check the System Center DPM Release Notes for last-minute issues.
 DPM 1807 is the latest release in the System Center Semi Annual Channel (SAC).
 You can update to System Center Data Protection Manager (DPM) version 1807 only from DPM 1801.
-If you're upgrading to DPM 1807, see the bugs that have been fixed.
+If you're upgrading to DPM 1807, see the Release Notes for 1807.

 System Center DPM 2016 adds improvements in three key areas: storage efficiency, performance, and security.
 Modern Backup Storage takes advantage of improvements in Windows Server 2016, creating storage space savings of 30-40%.
 In addition to space savings, you can create storage and performance efficiency by using MBS to back up designated workloads to specific volumes.
 Improved DPM performance reduces I/O requirements up to 70%, resulting in faster backups.
 DPM 2016 supports shielded VMs.